glen487/XKR-Pool-Notes/Readme.md

 ⚠ 1 warning
 This is IMPORTANT because this is also used for /admin.html access to the pool.

-Nope: "wallet" password not used if you run the wallet rpc with "--rpc-legacy-security"
+Note: "wallet" password not used if you run the wallet rpc with "--rpc-legacy-security"

 Make sure payment looks something like this.
 ```json